Resources Legacy Fund

 - Certificate of Exemption from Worker's Compensation

-- Specialized resources for Sustainable Fisheries Fund (SFF) program applicants
+- Specialised resources for Sustainable Fisheries Fund (SFF) programme applicants

-Fiscal Sponsorship Pathway: Organizations not registered as 501(c)(3) tax-exempt entities may partner with RLF through fiscal sponsorship.
-RLF fiscally sponsors high-impact projects and organizations that align with their mission and values, providing administrative and compliance support, financial management, data systems, human resources, and legal oversight.
+Fiscal Sponsorship Pathway: Organisations not registered as 501(c)(3) tax-exempt entities may partner with RLF through fiscal sponsorship.
+RLF fiscally sponsors high-impact projects and organisations that align with their mission and values, providing administrative and compliance support, financial management, data systems, human resources, and legal oversight.
 They can manage projects of nearly any size or discrete components of them.
-For projects interested in using broader advocacy tools, RLF's affiliated organization Fund for a Better Future provides 501(c)(4) fiscal sponsorship.
+For projects interested in using broader advocacy tools, RLF's affiliated organisation Fund for a Better Future provides 501(c)(4) fiscal sponsorship.

 Decision Timeline